SWI-Prolog/plweb-blog/tabling-for-blackboard.md

-# Using tabling to reason about a a changing world
+# Using tabling to reason about a changing world

 Intelligent agents often have to reason about a changing world.
 Reasoning about a changing world is a form of _stream reasoning_.
 A